An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of intestinal contents.

 Anyone suspected of having an intestinal obstruction is hospitalized.
 Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
 Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.

 Sometimes an obstruction resolves without further treatment, especially if caused by scarring or adhesions.
 Occasionally, an endoscope (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
 Most often, however, surgery is done as soon as possible if doctors are concerned about strangulation.
 The cause of the obstruction and the appearance of the intestine determine whether the surgeon can relieve the blockage without removing a segment of the intestine.
 Sometimes adhesions can be cut to release the trapped segment of intestine, although they tend to recur.
-In some cases, a colostomy (see Tumors of the Digestive System: Understanding Colostomy) is required.
+In some cases, a colostomy (see see Understanding Colostomy) is required.

 Last full review/revision October 2012 by Parswa Ansari, MD